Subscribe to Flock Talk

 The best way to listen to Flock Talk is by subscribing in your podcast app of choice.
 We're listed in Apple Podcasts, Google Podcasts, and Spotify.
 You can also stream or download each episode right here on our website by using the built-in player.
 However, we recommend getting a podcast app and using one of the buttons below to subscribe.

-Today we have a conversation with Marcus Langford, Dean of Students and Julia Morrill, Director of Basic Needs and Off-Campus Community Support about our Basic Needs Program.
-This program is intended to connect students with campus and community resources intended to support their well-being, so that they can meet your academic goals.
+We revisit our conversation with Jimmy Howard, Interim Dean of Students, and Julia Morrill, Director of Basic Needs and Off-Campus Community Support, about our Basic Needs Program.
+The Basic Needs team connects students with campus and community resources to support their well-being, so that they can meet their academic goals.

 MEET YOUR HOST